Benchmark interest rate reform

 The ISDA 2021 Fallbacks Protocol is a modular protocol which allows parties to amend ISDA’s standard definitions for interest rate derivatives to incorporate robust fallbacks for derivatives linked to certain benchmarks.

-The USD LIBOR ICE Swap Rate (ISR) published by ICE Benchmark Administration (IBA), formerly known as ISDAFIX and sometimes referred to as the CMS (constant maturity swap) rate, is expected to cease publication simultaneously with USD LIBOR after June 30, 2023.
+The USD LIBOR ICE Swap Rate (ISR) published by ICE Benchmark Administration (IBA), formerly known as ISDAFIX and sometimes referred to as the CMS (constant maturity swap) rate, was expected to cease publication simultaneously with USD LIBOR after June 30, 2023.

-The Alternative Reference Rates Committee (ARRC) has previously published recommendations for contracts linked to the USD LIBOR ISR in order to ensure that market participants take proactive steps to address the impact of the cessation of the USD LIBOR ISR on their legacy positions.
+The Alternative Reference Rates Committee (ARRC) previously published recommendations for contracts linked to the USD LIBOR ISR in order to ensure that market participants take proactive steps to address the impact of the cessation of the USD LIBOR ISR on their legacy positions.

 On June 15, 2022, ISDA published the June 2022 Benchmark Module of the ISDA 2021 Fallbacks Protocol, which Barclays has since adhered to.
 The module allows adhering parties to amend legacy USD LIBOR ISR derivative transactions to include robust fallbacks based on the new spread-adjusted SOFR-based swap rate.

-ISDA has also published a standalone Form of Agreement for adoption of fallback provisions in legacy USD LIBOR ISR derivatives transactions which incorporate either the 2000 ISDA Definitions, the 2006 ISDA Definitions or the 2021 ISDA Interest Rate Derivatives Definitions, or confirmations referencing the “USD LIBOR ICE Swap Rate.”
+ISDA also published a standalone Form of Agreement for adoption of fallback provisions in legacy USD LIBOR ISR derivatives transactions which incorporate either the 2000 ISDA Definitions, the 2006 ISDA Definitions or the 2021 ISDA Interest Rate Derivatives Definitions, or confirmations referencing the “USD LIBOR ICE Swap Rate.”

 For more information on fallbacks for USD LIBOR ICE Swap Rate, please refer to ISDA’s ICE swap Rate FAQs.